General Motors says cutting 15% of workforce to save US$6b

 "We're evaluating the Chevrolet Cruze for other markets, but none would be shipped to the US," she said.

-The restructuring follows a similar move by Ford to cut down on the number of models it manufactures.
+The restructuring follows a similar move by Ford to cut down on the number of models it manufactures but will face opposition from workers.

+The UAW, the US autoworkers union, blasted GM's decision and said it "will not go unchallenged."

+"The UAW and our members will confront this decision by GM through every legal, contractual and collective bargaining avenue open to our membership," the union said in a statement.

+Dittes called the production decisions "a slap in the face" given employee concessions during the economic downturn and a taxpayer bailout from bankruptcy.

+UAW President Gary Jones accused GM of "circumventing American labour in favor of moving production to nations that tolerate wages less than half of what our American brothers and sisters make."

-Canada's Unifor labour union is due to hold a news conference later on Monday.
+Workers at the Ontario plant staged a wildcat strike on Monday to protest the closure.
+Canada's Unifor labour union is due to hold a news conference later Monday.

 Canadian Prime Minister Justin Trudeau said he had spoken to Barra on Sunday to express his "deep disappointment in the closure."